 Representations of time and space in the hippocampal circuit

 Neuronal activity patterns occur in a subset of neurons during encoding of memories.
 These ensembles are then reactivated when animals revisit the space in which the memory was encoded or when a particular (conditioned) stimulus, associated with that experience, is presented to the animals.
 We are interested in understanding how these patterns emerge from the vast number of neurons inside a mouse brain.
 Why these cells and not others?
 Is there a molecular or physiological signature that pre-selects them?
 In particular, we focus on the dentate gyrus (DG) of the hippocampus, which is a structure with extremely high neuronal density but with only a few neurons (<10%) active at a given time.
 The DG is fundamental for episodic memories and serves as a discriminator of similar experiences.
 We use mouse lines that have been genetically engineered to identify (tag) and exclusively express tools that allow their manipulation in neuronal ensembles.
 These tools are expressed only in active ensembles and in a chosen temporal window of experience.
 We challenge the mice to learn a particular escape location in a water tank (Morris water maze).
 Mice take several days to master this task, and we can monitor how learning affects the dynamics of active ensembles.
 Combining the selective tagging with opto- and chemogenetic tools, we can interrogate how the spatial information needed to solve the task is integrated over time in these neuronal ensembles.
 This project is funded by SFB936.

-Paul Lamothe-Molina, Andreas Franzelin, Lennart Beck
+Andreas Franzelin & Lennart Beck

 Neighboring synapses: Collaboration or competition?

 The formation and elimination of dendritic spines play an important role in structural remodeling of neuronal networks.
 This process is highly dynamic and occurs over different timescales.
 To get a better understanding of the dynamics of spine formation and interaction between nearby spines, we image excitatory and inhibitory synapses over extended time periods up to several days using organotypic brain slice cultures as a model.
 We are particularly interested in the removal of spines and the appearance of novel spines: Do these events have any repercussions in the local dendritic neighborhood?
 Are they shaped by homeostatic mechanisms?

 Changes in synaptic ultrastructure after LTP